alfrepo/blog/content/docs/notes/article00003.md

 ## Tactical goals

 1. **modularization**
       - with a **team-distribution-key**, to assign module-responsibility to a single teams.
       - To ensure, that each team is enabled to develop independently from anothers.
       - To ensure clearly defined interfaces between modules and teams.

 2. **continuous deployment** of each module separately
       - To enable the team, to deploy its module independently

 3. **service virtualization**
-   - To be able of testing on module-level.
+      - To be able to test in isolation on module-level.

 ## Draft the Solution - very high level

 ![Vision](article0003/../article00003/idea.drawio.png)

+- modules for independent development
-- Use services, as modules for backend.
+      - Use **services**, as **modules for backend**.
-- Use apps, as frontend modules.
+      - Use **apps**, as **modules for frontend**.
 - Use the `Event sourcing` pattern, to introduce interfaces between services.
 - Use synchronous-apis, to introduce interfaces between apps and services.